Print this topic

 HealthInfo Waitaha Canterbury

-Breastfeeding takes time to get going and there can be some challenges along the way.
-Most women say it can take up to six weeks to feel relaxed and confident about breastfeeding.
+Breastfeeding/chestfeeding takes time to get going and there can be some challenges along the way.
+Most people say it can take up to 6 weeks to feel relaxed and confident.
 It will help if you can get support from your partner and whānau (family) during this time.

-There is a lot of information and support available to help you to learn how to breastfeed and answer any concerns you have.
+There is a lot of information and support available to help you to learn how to breastfeed/chestfeed and answer any concerns you have.

-If you're having any difficulty breastfeeding or just want some more support, it's a good idea to attend one of the many free breast feeding groups around Canterbury.
+If you are having difficulty or just want some more support, it is a good idea to attend one of the many free breastfeeding groups around Canterbury.

-Waitaha Primary Health has a Community-Based Lactation Support Service that provides specialist support for mothers with complex breastfeeding issues at community-based clinics, at home, through individual appointments and through email, text or telephone follow-up if needed.
+Waitaha Primary Health has a Community-Based Lactation Support Service that provides specialist support for complex issues.
+It can provide support at community-based clinics, at home, through individual appointments and through email, text or telephone follow-up if needed.

 You can call PlunketLine on 0800‑933‑922.
-Plunket now offers breastfeeding support with a lactation consultant via video conferencing.
+Plunket offers support with a lactation consultant via video conferencing.

 Visit the New Zealand La Leche League's website to find out what support and information it can offer you.
 You can also connect with them on Facebook or with the Christchurch La Leche League Breast Start Facebook page.

-The Canterbury Breastfeeding Advocacy Service can put you in contact with different support services, including mother-to-mother peer counsellors and local breastfeeding groups throughout Canterbury.
-It also has information on breastfeeding in the workplace and breastfeeding-friendly cafés in Canterbury.
+The Canterbury Breastfeeding Advocacy Service can put you in contact with different support services.
+These include mother-to-mother peer counsellors and local groups throughout Canterbury.
+It also has information on breastfeeding/chestfeeding in the workplace and breastfeeding-friendly cafés in Canterbury.

-Mama Aroha is designed to support breastfeeding mothers and health professionals who are helping mothers with their breastfeeding, particularly when they're experiencing problems.
-It uses visuals and kupu Māori to provide mothers with the essential information and principles to better understand breastfeeding.
+Mama Aroha is designed to provide support, particularly when there are problems.
+It uses visuals and kupu Māori to provide the essential information and principles for better understanding.

-Feed Safe has handy information about breastfeeding and alcohol.
-The app has official recommendations from the Ministry of Health as well as local contact details for breastfeeding information and support services.
-When you follow the link, scroll down the page and you'll see links to the version of the Feed Safe app for New Zealand.
+Feed Safe has handy information about breastfeeding/chestfeeding and alcohol.
+The app has official recommendations from Te Whatu Ora.
+It also has local contact details for information and support services.
+When you follow the link, scroll down the page and you will see links to the version of the Feed Safe app for New Zealand.

 If your doctor is worried about the health or growth of your tamaiti (child), they may refer them to Christchurch Hospital Child Health Services, where they will normally see them as an outpatient.

-Most women are physically able to breastfeed, and there are usually solutions to any breastfeeding issues you might have.
-Even women with low milk supplies can usually breastfeed while also using donor breast milk or formula supplements.
+There are usually solutions to any breastfeeding/chestfeeding issues you might have.
+Even if you have low milk supplies, you can usually breastfeed/chestfeed while also using donor breast milk or formula supplements.

 Infant formula is the only suitable breast milk substitute for pēpi (babies) in their first year.